 Is Your Giveaway an Illegal Lottery?

-Okay, so now that you know that it’s against the Facebook TOS to use any of their functionality as a method of entry for your giveaway, I want to make sure everyone’s running legal giveaways.
+I want to make sure everyone’s running legal giveaways.
 U.S. law prohibits privately run lotteries.
 A lottery is defined as a promotion that includes all three of the following elements: prizes, chance, and consideration.
 If all three elements are present, you are running an illegal lottery, and the federal government can stomp all over your face.
 Take away any one of these elements, and you’re good to go.
 Giveaways involve both chance and prizes.
 What about consideration?

 Consideration means that the entity administering the giveaway is receiving a benefit from the method of entry.
 This is why you’ll see big brands use words like “No purchase necessary” and then offer some other way of entering their contest, like entering by mail.
 If buying their product was the only way to enter, that is consideration, and would therefore be an illegal lottery.